 Health Quality Symposium: The fourth annual Health Quality Symposium brought together leaders in healthcare to showcase how an innovative partnership has improved health quality in the Niagara Region.
 I-EQUIP (Interprofessional Education for Quality Improvement Program) projects that pair students from Brock and McMaster’s School of Medicine - Niagara campus, with leaders and front-line staff from Niagara Health were presented.
 The symposium also featured 16 workshops and two keynote addresses on health-related research and quality improvement through practice.

 Wait times in real time: Our service that allows the public to view our Emergency Department and Urgent Care Centre wait times in real time helps those we serve make more informed decisions about their care.
 The wait times are available on Niagara Health’s website and on monitors at our sites.

 Focus on research: We’re seeing a greater focus on research at Niagara Health thanks to the work and engagement by the team in our Research Lead Office.

 Partnerships with academic partners: As a learning organization, we continue to develop strong partnerships with our academic partners, creating extraordinary experiences for our learners.
-Niagara Health works closely with more than 80 academic partners, including Brock University, McMaster University and Niagara College to provide learning and education opportunities in a number of healthcare-related fields.
+Niagara Health works closely with many academic partners, including Brock University, McMaster University and Niagara College to provide learning and education opportunities in a number of healthcare-related fields.

 Patient in-house transportation program: Niagara Health's innovative portering system continues to exceed expectations, reducing wait times and making patient transfers within the hospital faster and smoother, whether for a diagnostic test, procedure or other need.
 The automated notification system, which was launched in 2013, allows all hospital staff involved with patient transports to follow a patient’s status or movement along the route in real time on a monitor.